Yasmani Grandal Preview, Player Props: White Sox vs. Rockies

-On Friday, Yasmani Grandal (hitting .167 in his past 10 games) and the Chicago White Sox face the Colorado Rockies, whose starting pitcher will be Peter Lambert.
-First pitch is at 8:40 PM ET.
+The Chicago White Sox, including Yasmani Grandal (.167 batting average in his past 10 games), take on starter Kyle Freeland and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Cubs.
+In his most recent game he had a hitless showing (0-for-3) against the Rockies.

 Yasmani Grandal Game Info & Props vs. the Rockies